+COUNT I

-COUNT I THE CHALLENGED TARIFF ORDERS ARE ULTRA VIRES UNDER V.O.S.
+THE CHALLENGED TARIFF ORDERS ARE ULTRA VIRES UNDER V.O.S.
 SELECTIONS

-71. Plaintiffs incorporate paragraphs 1-70 above by reference.
+73. Plaintiffs incorporate paragraphs 1-72 above by reference.

-72. The Court of International Trade in V.O.S.
+74. The Court of International Trade in V.O.S.
 Selections, Inc. v.
 Donald J. Trump, 772 F. Supp.
 3d.
 1350, 1383 (Ct.
 Int'l Trade 2025), aff'd, 149 F.4th 1312 (Fed.
 Cir.
 2025), held that the President exceeded his authority under IEEPA, 50 U.S.C. § 1701 et seq., when he imposed tariffs on imported goods.

-73. As the V.O.S.
+75. As the V.O.S.
 Selections Court explained, IEEPA authorizes the President only to "investigate, regulate, or prohibit" certain foreign transactions in times of national emergency; it does not authorize the imposition of tariffs or duties on imports, and neither the text of IEEPA nor its legislative history contains any clear delegation to the President to set tariff rates.

-74. The Federal Circuit affirmed that interpretation, holding that Congress did not clearly delegate to the President the authority to impose tariffs under IEEPA and that reading IEEPA to permit such authority would raise grave constitutional concerns, including under the major questions and non-delegation doctrines.
+76. The Federal Circuit affirmed this Court's decision, holding that Congress did not clearly delegate to the President the authority to impose the challenged IEEPA duties.

-75. The Challenged Tariff Orders are materially identical in structure, authority claimed, and effect to those struck down in V.O.S.
+77. The Challenged Tariff Orders are the same as those struck down in V.O.S.
 Selections.
 They purport to impose duties and modify the Harmonized Tariff Schedule of the United States solely under IEEPA.
-For the same reasons set forth in V.O.S.
-Selections and its affirmance by the Federal Circuit, those Tariff Orders exceed the President's statutory authority and are therefore unlawful, void ab initio, and without effect as applied to Plaintiffs.
+For the reasons set forth by the Federal Circuit in V.O.S.
+Selections, the Challenged Tariff Orders exceed the President's statutory authority and are therefore unlawful, void ab initio, and without effect as applied to Plaintiffs.

-76. Plaintiffs respectfully request that this Court apply its precedent and the binding decision of the Federal Circuit, declare the Challenged Tariff Orders unlawful as to Plaintiffs, enjoin Defendants from enforcing them as to Plaintiffs, and order refund of all IEEPA duties collected from Plaintiffs, with interest as provided by law.
+78. Plaintiffs respectfully request that this Court follow the binding precedent of the Federal Circuit, declare the Challenged Tariff Orders unlawful as to Plaintiffs, enjoin CBP from enforcing them as to Plaintiffs, and order CBP to refund all IEEPA duties collected from Plaintiffs, with interest as provided by law.

-COUNT II ALTERNATIVE - THE CHALLENGED ORDERS ARE UNCONSTITUTIONAL constitute an impermissible delegation of legislative power from Congress to the President.
+COUNT II ALTERNATIVE - THE CHALLENGED ORDERS ARE UNCONSTITUTIONAL

-77. Plaintiffs incorporate paragraphs 1-70 above by reference.
+79. Plaintiffs incorporate paragraphs 1-72 above by reference.

-78. In the alternative, if the Court were to construe IEEPA as authorizing tariffs, the IEEPA Tariff Orders must nevertheless be held unlawful because IEEPA in that event would
+80. In the alternative, if the Court were to construe IEEPA as authorizing tariffs, the IEEPA Tariff Orders must nevertheless be held unlawful because IEEPA in that event would constitute an impermissible delegation of legislative power from Congress to the President.

-79. The United States Constitution vests in Congress exclusively the power to "lay and collect ...
+81. The U.S. Constitution vests in Congress exclusively the power to "lay and collect ...
 Duties."
 U.S. CONST. art.
 I, § 8, cl.
 1.

-80. Under separation-of-powers principles and binding precedent of the U.S. Supreme Court, Congress cannot delegate its power to the President unless, at the very least, it provides an intelligible principle that directs and meaningfully constrains the President's exercise of that power.
+82. Under separation-of-powers principles and binding precedent of the U.S. Supreme Court, Congress cannot delegate its power to the President unless, at the very least, it provides an intelligible principle that directs and meaningfully constrains the President's exercise of that power.
 IEEPA does not do that.

-81. Plaintiffs therefore seek a declaration that the IEEPA Tariff Orders are unconstitutional as to Plaintiffs, enjoin Defendants from enforcing them as to Plaintiffs, and order refund of all IEEPA duties collected from Plaintiffs, with interest as provided by law.
+83. Plaintiffs therefore seek a declaration that the IEEPA Tariff Orders are unconstitutional as to Plaintiffs, enjoin CBP from enforcing them as to Plaintiffs, and order CBP to refund all IEEPA duties collected from Plaintiffs, with interest as provided by law.